HugoWan0504/CS205_Project_2_Feature_Selection_with_Nearest_Neighbor/README.md

 ## Result Summary
 * Output the best feature subset with the best accuracy when the accuracy is starting to decrease
+* A bar plot of the best accuracy of each iteration is shown.
+Only plot it up to the first decreasing accuarcy.